-When we use this form of engagement At particular points in a lifecycle of any matter (e.g. the early stages, key points or conclusion) To meet a legislative requirement or meet safety requirements / standards When seeking ideas / input to inform development of a concept, seeking feedback on a draft concept / document or checking back in with our community that we have adequately captured and interpreted their ideas / concerns To meet legislative requirements under the Local Government Act 2020 When seeking deeper input from the community in finding solutions to challenging issues or where specific sectors of the community may be more deeply impacted by a decision than others (e.g. complex local issues or strategies that impact particular communities of interest) To meet legislative requirements under the Local Government Act 2020 When a complex problem requires deeper understanding of the challenges and a more informed community input is sought to work collaboratively towards a solution.
+opportunities and/or solutions. preferred solution.
+Promise to the public We will keep you informed.
+We will keep you informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
+We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
+We will look to you for advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
+We will implement what you decide.
+Type of engagement undertaken Communicate Seek feedback Deliberative engagement Deliberative engagement Deliberative engagement When we use this form of engagement At particular points in a lifecycle of any matter (e.g. the early stages, key points or conclusion) When seeking ideas / input to inform development of a concept, seeking feedback on a draft concept / document or checking back in with our community that we have adequately captured and interpreted their ideas / concerns To meet legislative requirements under the Local Government Act 2020 When seeking deeper input from the community in finding solutions to challenging issues or where specific sectors of the community may be more deeply impacted by a decision than others (e.g. complex local issues or strategies that impact particular communities of interest) To meet legislative requirements under the Local Government Act 2020 When a complex problem requires deeper understanding of the challenges and a more informed community input is sought o work collaboratively towards a solution.
 When Council is willing to accept and implement the recommendations made to them.
-Examples of form Factsheets Drop-in sessions / information sessions Web pages Newsletters Technology (e.g. virtual / augmented reality) Participation by the public at Council meetings Participation by the public at Council meetings Focus groups Technology (e.g. virtual / augmented reality, gamification) Temporary installations / pop-ups / activations Advisory groups Focus groups Workshops Technology (e.g. virtual / augmented reality, gamification) Temporary installations / pop-ups / activations Co-design workshops Community panels Engaging through action (e.g. action learning / placemaking approach) Technology (e.g. virtual / augmented reality, gamification) Temporary installations / pop-ups / activations Citizen's juries Council election
+Examples of form Factsheets Drop-in sessions / information sessions Participation by the public at Council meetings Focus groups Advisory groups Workshops Technology (e.g. virtual / Engaging through action (e.g. action learning / placemaking approach) Citizen's Jury Council election Web pages Newsletters Technology (e.g. virtual / augmented augmented reality, gamification) Technology (e.g. virtual / augmented